nasir-azeemi/expo-app/README.md

 ## Challenges

-To get scrolling to work on mobile and web.
+To get scrolling to work on both mobile and web when developing locally.
+Scrolling on web still does not work.

+To get it to work on expo snack. eg. had to remove absolute imports because it was not working on expo snack.

 ## Time

-Took approx 1.5 hours
+Took approx 1.5 hours to write code and approx 30 mins to make it work on expo snack.